-- 1. Plan your activity.
-Identify the location of you work, making sure to look for pipeline marker posts, warning signs or other buried facilities. - 2.
-Contact Maritimes & Northeast to obtain written consent.
+- □ 1.
+Plan your activity.
+Identify the location of your work, making sure to look for pipeline marker posts, warning signs or other buried facilities. - 2.
+Contact Alliance to obtain written consent.
 Contact us to obtain our guidelines for constructing a facility, conducting a ground disturbance activity or vehicle crossing near the pipeline.
 Remember, written consent is required for the construction of facilities across, on, along or under a pipeline; conducting ground disturbance activities within the prescribed area, and crossing a pipeline with a vehicle or mobile equipment across the ROW (except on the traveled portion of a highway or public road). - 3.
 Make a locate request.
-At least three working days before the planned activity is to start, contact clickbeforeyoudig.com or contact Atlantic Dig Safe (you can also contact us directly). - 4.
+At least three working days before the planned activity is to start, contact clickbeforeyoudig.com or call your local one-call centre. - 4.
 Be on site when underground facilities are being located to be sure you understand the meaning of the markings. - 5.
 Review CER requirements.
 Confirm that any persons or companies hired to do work on your behalf, such as contractors, are aware of the necessary obligations. - 6.
-Follow all instructions provided in the authorization, including hand exposing or vacuum excavating the pipe before mechanical excavations within three meters of the pipe and notifying Maritimes & Northeast prior to backfilling.
-A Maritimes & Northeast representative must be on site during backfill. - 7.
-Immediately notify Maritimes & Northeast if you come into contact with the pipe or its coating.
-Immediately call our 24-hour emergency line at 1-888-444-6677.
+Follow all instructions provided in the authorization, including hand exposing or vacuum excavating the pipe before mechanical excavations within five meters of the pipe and notifying Alliance prior to backfilling.
+An Alliance representative must be on site during backfill. - 7.
+Immediately notify Alliance if you come into contact with the pipe or its coating.
+Immediately call our 24-hour emergency line at 1-800-884-8811.